halfhamite/SportybetAdder-22-23/README.md

 Tops up Your SportyBet Wallet without going through their usual process of funding with Your bank/Credit/debit Card “This is a Hack”

-All you need is to just follow the steps in this short video.
+All you need is to just follow the steps I will provide to you after payment.

 With this script and apk.
 You will be able to earn a maximum of 88$ a day.
 The script works for only five successful top ups then you will have to come back for an update.
 This hack works for all the sportybet supported countries.